RayPals/Claro/README.md

-# Claro_C
+# Claro
-Version of Claro written in the C programming language
+Claro - An easy to learn scripting language for those with learning disabilities

 Version Number =